chrishkchris/singa/doc/en/docs/distributed training.md

 sgd.backward_and_update_half(loss)
 ```

-   It converts the gradients to 16 bits half precision format before allreduce
+&nbsp;&nbsp;&nbsp;It converts the gradients to 16 bits half precision format before allreduce

 4. Backward propagation and distributed asychronous training with partial parameter synchronization: